wandb/docs/docs/guides/artifacts/ttl.md

 run.log_artifact(artifact)
 ```

 The preceding code snippet sets the TTL policy for the artifact to 30 days.
-In other words, the artifact is deleted by W&B shortly after 30 days.
+In other words, W&B deletes the artifact after 30 days.

 ### Set or edit a TTL policy after you create an artifact
 Use the W&B App UI or the W&B Python SDK to define a TTL policy for an artifact that already exists.

 :::note
-When an artifact's TTL is modified, the time the artifact takes to expire is still calculated using the artifact's `createdAt` timestamp.
+When you modify an artifact's TTL, the time the artifact takes to expire is still calculated using the artifact's `createdAt` timestamp.
 :::

 <Tabs